Why Turkuaz?

 What “Turkuaz” Means to Us

-We set them in 925 sterling silver, a metal known for strong energetic conductivity, so the calm and protection of the stone can move clearly through the body.
+Then we set them in 925 sterling silver, a metal known for strong energetic conductivity, so the calm and protection of the stone can move clearly through the body.

 Every piece is then named and paired with a healing trio—three guiding words that express the spirit of that particular stone.